The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Method

 where

 is the mean estimate from all the $n$ Jackknife realisations.

-It is important to note that since we only have one simulation of each individual case, and we use the data from the simulations to calculate $\xi^r$, $v_r(r)$ and $\sigma_{v_\parallel}$, the model and data $\xi^s$ will be correlated.
-Ideally, the input parameters should be calculated from the average of many mock simulations, as done in e.g. \cite{Woodfinden2022} and \cite{Nadathur2019}, to avoid this problem along with the issue of the uncertainty associated with only having one measurement of $\xi^r$.
+It is important to note that since we only have one simulation of each individual case, and we used the data from the simulations to calculate $\xi^r$, $v_r(r)$, and $\sigma_{v_\parallel}$, the model and data $\xi^s$ are correlated.
+Ideally, the input parameters should be calculated from the average of many mock simulations, as is done in for example \cite{Woodfinden2022} and \cite{Nadathur2019}, to avoid this problem, along with the issue of the uncertainty associated with only having one measurement of $\xi^r$.
 One way to deal with the correlated errors is to calculate the covariance matrix for the CCF of the difference between the model and the data, $\xi^s_{\mathrm{diff}} = \xi^s_{\mathrm{model}} - \xi^s_{\mathrm{data}}$.
 A more detailed explanation and demonstration of the effects of this approach can be found in Appendix A of \cite{Radinovic2023}.
-We do not include this step in our analysis as we focus more on the comparison between the simulations as opposed to reducing the statistical error for a single simulation.
+We did not include this step in our analysis as we focus more on the comparison between the simulations as opposed to reducing the statistical error for a single simulation.